 Let’s get started.

-Responsive videos automatically resize to fill the width of the video player while still maintaining their original aspect ratio.
+Responsive videos automatically resize to fill the width of the video player while still maintaining their original video aspect ratio.
 What does that mean exactly, and why does it matter?
 Let’s take a closer look.

 Responsive web design has become critical for today’s brands because consumers now use a variety of devices to browse the Internet.
-For high-quality customer experience, the website needs to adjust its content—including videos—to fit the device’s display.
+For a high-quality customer experience, the website needs to adjust its content—including videos—to fit the device’s display.
 Yet responsive video is often an afterthought for many brands.